AcidicNic/-tdd-bdd/README.md

 **The goal is to make each test pass before the end of the class period!**

-### Level 1 Challenges

-#### Overview

-Imagine you just got a job with a MeasureIt.com.
-They want to create an app that measures everything.
-You'll need some methods that can return measurements.

-* Area should return the area of a rectangle.
-* Perimeter should return the perimeter of a rectangle.
-* Should return the area of a circle with radius.
-* Stretch: Test that any negative widths, breadths, or radii return null

-You'll start by writing pending tests for these methods.
-Then write functions that make the tests pass.

 ### Level 2 Challenges

 #### Overview